 If you are deemed to be competitive you will receive a full application package.
 This package consists of a comprehensive application form and the Integrity and Lifestyle Questionnaire.
 You have 30 days to return these forms.

 AbbyPD's Recruiting Section may choose to conduct a pre-screening interview with you, to assess whether you should receive the full application package.

 This interview occurs when the Recruiting Section feels that there is information from the online application that needs further clarification.
 The interview can be conducted by either phone or email.

 Submission of Complete Application Package

-You will be required to print (single-sided pages) the Application Package and the Integrity and Lifestyle Questionnaire.
-The documents MUST be completed in black ink, by hand, by the candidate.
-Applicants can either mail or courier the original Application Package and Integrity and Lifestyle Questionnaire to the Recruiting Section, or drop it off in person at 2838 Justice Way in Abbotsford, BC.
+You will be required to print the Application Package and the Integrity and Lifestyle Questionnaire.
+The documents MUST be completed in black ink, by hand, by you.
+Applicants can either mail or courier their Application Package and Integrity and Lifestyle Questionnaire to the Recruiting Section, or drop it off in person at 2838 Justice Way in Abbotsford, BC.
 Be sure to follow ALL of the instructions provided on the forms.
-The candidate will be required to include the following documents with the Application Package:
+You will be required to include the following documents with the Application Package:

 - Photocopy of a valid driver's license